-On October 6, 2021, the Company entered into the Distribution Agreement with Canaccord Genuity Corp., as agent, pursuant to which the Company may issue and sell from time to time Common Shares having an aggregate sales price of up to \$30 million in each of the provinces and territories of Canada in connection with its ATM Program.
-The Distribution Agreement is described in more detail in the ATM Prospectus, which is available under our profile on SEDAR at www.sedar.com.
+On October 6, 2021, the Company entered into the Initial Distribution Agreement with Canaccord Genuity Corp., as agent, pursuant to which the Company may issue and sell from time to time Common Shares having an aggregate sales price of up to \$30 million in each of the provinces and territories of Canada in connection with its initial ATM Program.
+The Company renewed the ATM Program on August 21, 2023 and entered into the current Distribution Agreement with Canaccord Genuity Corp. on that date.
+The Distribution Agreement is described in more detail in the ATM Prospectus, and the Initial Distribution Agreement, Distribution Agreement and ATM Prospectus are available under our profile on SEDAR+ at www.sedarplus.ca.